 Is Investing in Student Accommodation a Good Idea in the Current Market and Beyond?

 Despite any potential drawbacks, young people are still drawn to higher education.
-Nearly 317,000 UK 18-year-olds applied to university or college in the most recent academic year, according to UCAS[5].
-This was an increase of 0.7% from 2023, and the second highest level on record.
+Nearly 330,000 UK 18-year-olds applied to university or college in the most recent academic year, according to UCAS[5].
+This was an increase of 2.2% from 2024, and is a record high.
+Demand from students is unlikely to slow down either.
+UCAS expects that higher education applications could rise by as much as 31% by 2030, in comparison to 2022[6].

 As more students flock to university, they’ll need somewhere to live.
 Looking at current trends, we’re not on track for meeting the demand.